 Start from the podcast overview

 Open your podcast and look at the Overview tab.
-If you have no episodes yet, Mato shows AI-generated topic suggestions based on your podcast's focus area.
+If you have no episodes yet, Mato starts generating topic suggestions in the background based on your podcast's focus area.

-Each suggestion card shows a category label (Trending, News, or Related Query), a title, and relevant keywords.
+Each suggestion card shows a category label (such as Trending, News, Content Gap, or RSS News), a title, and relevant keywords.
 Click a suggestion card to jump straight to the generate page with that topic pre-filled.

 You can also click Generate Episode at the bottom to start from scratch with your own topic.